-We all want to start the New Year off right, but all your goals and plans don’t have to be in place for the first of January.
-There seems to be an expectation that we should all be ready to toast the New Year with carefully organised lists intact, a word or theme for the year and a clear vision of where we are headed.
-A year is a long time, and it is totally okay to take a few weeks – or longer – to get your thoughts, dreams and goals together.
+Most of us like to start the New Year off right, with a bit of a plan in place to help us make the most the clean slate January first provides.
+That said, your goals and plans don’t all have to be in place on that exact date.
+There often seems to be an expectation that we should be ready to toast the New Year with carefully organised lists intact and a clear vision of where we are headed.
+However, a year is a long time, and it is totally okay to take a while to get your thoughts, dreams and goals together.

 Start the New Year Off Right – Get a Feel For the Year

-Furthermore, just like many people take a few days to name a child or live in a house for months or years to get a feel for it before decorating, to start the new year off right, I think we need to get a feel for the year as well.
+I do like to have some of my plans and goals in place at midnight on New Year’s Eve.
+However, just like many people take a few days to name a child or live in a house for months or years to get a feel for it before decorating, to start the new year off right, I think we need to get a feel for the year as well.
 Every year is unique, and the clock striking twelve on New Year’s Eve is only the beginning of us getting to know it.
-In my view, this year, as the start of a new decade, has an entirely different feel to it than any other.
+Both 2020 and 2021 taught me that!
+So don’t feel pressured, this process is supposed to be fun!

 The word or phrase will often come to me before the old year ends and for me is one of the easier ways to start the New Year off right.
-Last year my word was ‘Expand’.
-I wanted to expand my horizons, get out into the world more, connect with friends old and new and finally get past some of the issues that have held me back since I lost both my parents during six hellish weeks of late 2007/early 2008.
+For example, in 2019 my word was ‘Expand’.
+I wanted to expand my horizons, get out into the world more, connect with friends old and new and finally get past some of the issues that were holding me back.

 Keeping the word in mind at all times, as in ‘how can I expand today?’ meant that I started to go to networking groups and began to develop a working presence in real life as well as online.
 Using social media, the phone and pen and paper, I got in touch with family and friends.
 I arranged coffee and lunch dates and socialised more on my own (as opposed to as a couple, although I still did plenty of that) than I have in years.
 Finally going to therapy to talk out some of the anxieties and issues that have held me back for the years following my parents’ deaths was transformational.
-My ‘expand’ theme for 2019 as a whole was a resounding success.
+On the whole, my ‘expand’ theme for 2019 was a resounding success.
+My themes for 2020 and 2021 were harder to stay focused on with all that has been happening in the world, but they still helped me.

 Choosing a word or phrase can be fun, and in my experience, very effective too.
 If it seems like a good idea to you, give it a try.
 If it feels like hard work, forget about it.
-Like all of these ideas, everything is optional and you should tweak any ideas you choose to use so that they work for you.
+Like all of these ideas, you need to choose the ones that resonate with you.
+And feel free to ‘tweak’ them if you want to.

 Set Main Goals